-Our goal is to create and maintain writing momentum—but you may need a tiny push to get moving.
+Have you ever wanted to write a story, but didn't know how to begin?
+Use a prompt to start getting words on the page.
+Our goal is to create and maintain writing momentum—but you may need a tiny push to get moving on your practice.

 Consider this your push.
 In this post, I'm sharing my best short story ideas with you, and you have my full permission (and encouragement) to use them as you will.

-I’m going to share these by genre, so expect a few weeks of prompts from me.
-I can’t wait to see how you use them.
+I'm going to share these by genre, so expect a few weeks of prompts.
+I can't wait to see how you use them.

 Twenty Fantasy Story Ideas

 - A dragon drops in for the opening day celebration of a new local health food store (let's call it Hale Feeds).
 P. S: No one knew dragons were real.

 - There's a snail orchestra.
 They decide to put on a concert for the gardener who has (unwittingly) fed them for years.